maoberlehner/markus-oberlehner-net/content/blog/crazy-powerful-nightwatch-cucumber-step-definitions.md

 That said, I had a lot of fun and I've learned a lot working on the Crazy Powerful Step Definitions.
 Also, I really like the possibility of combining multiple steps into one step definition which can help with writing better, less specific scenarios.

-If you want to see the full code and play around with the Crazy Powerful Step Definitions yourself, you can [checkout the GitHub repository containing additional examples and step definitions](https://github.com/maoberlehner/crazy-powerful-nightwatch-cucumber-step-definitions).
+If you want to see the full code and play around with the Crazy Powerful Step Definitions yourself, you can [check out the GitHub repository containing additional examples and step definitions](https://github.com/maoberlehner/crazy-powerful-nightwatch-cucumber-step-definitions).